caroheymes/aws-upload-demo/README.md

-# Cheatsheet for aws s3 & RDS
+# Cheatsheet for AWS S3 & RDS in Google Colab

 ## Authentification using AWS cli
 ```